Franck Montagny

-Franck Montagny (born 5 January 1978) is a retired French professional racing driver.
+Franck Montagny (born 5 January 1978) is a French former racing driver.
 He briefly raced for the Super Aguri Formula One team in 2006.

 Early career

 Born in Feurs, Loire, Montagny started racing karts there in 1988, winning the cadet class in the French Karting Championship in 1992, and the National 1 class the following year.

-He made his debut in cars in 1994, aged 16, promptly winning the French Renault Campus championship.
+He made his debut in cars in 1994, aged sixteen, promptly winning the French Renault Campus championship.
 The next two years were spent in Formula Renault, with finishes in fourth (the highest-finishing rookie that year) and sixth (despite missing half the season with multiple fractures obtained in an accident at Le Mans) respectively, before transferring up to French Formula Three in 1997 with the La Filière Martini team, debuting with another fourth place championship finish.

 Formula Three breakthrough

 Montagny had a breakthrough year in Formula Three in 1998, including a pole position at the Spa-Francorchamps race ahead of much more experienced drivers including Mark Webber, Luciano Burti, Enrique Bernoldi and Peter Dumbreck.
 He repeated the feat in the Zandvoort Masters in the Netherlands later that year, beating then German Formula Three champion Nick Heidfeld.
-He consistently outpaced long-time teammate Sébastien Bourdais and ended the season with 10 wins from 22 races, including 12 pole positions, finishing the championship as runner-up behind David Saelens.
+He consistently outpaced long-time teammate Sébastien Bourdais and ended the season with ten wins from 22 races, including twelve pole positions, finishing the championship as runner-up behind David Saelens.